Infineon/mtb-example-fx2g3-slave-fifo-in/README.md

 5. Initialize the data transfer state machines
 6. Application registers handlers for all relevant interrupts
 7. Application makes the USB device visible to the host by calling the Connect API
-8. FPGA is configured using the SMIF (in x4 or Quad mode) block to read the bit file stored in the external flash.
+8. FPGA is configured using the SMIF (in x4 or quad mode) block to read the bit file stored in the external flash.
 FPGA sees the data on bus and gets configured

-> **Note:** If REV02 Kit is used, FPGA is configured using SMIF in x4 or Quad mode else (for REV01) FPGA is configured using SMIF in x1 or Single mode.
+	> **Note:** If REV02 Kit is used, FPGA is configured using SMIF in x4 or Quad mode else (for REV01) FPGA is configured using SMIF in x1 or Single mode

 9. FPGA is initialized using I2C writes to FPGA registers
-10. Application initializes the SIP block on the EZ-USB&trade; FX2G3 as required by the selected LVCMOS operating mode
+10. Application initializes the SIP block on EZ-USB&trade; FX2G3 as required by the selected LVCMOS operating mode
 11. Application enables 48 MHz clock on CLKOUT pin

 #### USB device enumeration

-1. During USB device enumeration, the host requests for descriptors, which are already registered with the USBD layer during the initialization phase
+1. During USB device enumeration, the host requests for descriptors that are already registered with the USBD layer during the initialization phase
-2. Host will send `SET_CONFIGURATION` command and `SET_INTERFACE` command to activate the required function in the device
+2. The host sends the `SET_CONFIGURATION` and `SET_INTERFACE` commands to activate the required function in the device
 3. After the `SET_CONFIGURATION` and `SET_INTERFACE` commands, the application task takes control and enables the endpoints for data transfer

 #### Slave FIFO IN transfer

-- Depending on the compile-time options, LVCMOS Interface, 16-bit bus width are selected.
-Once the data transfers are initiated from the host application, FPGA/Master is configured to the stream data
+- Depending on the compile-time options, LVCMOS Interface, 16-bit bus width are selected
+- Once the data transfers are initiated from the host application, FPGA/Master is configured to the stream data
 - The DMA ready flag on the SIP interface is asserted
 - The FPGA data source starts streaming data to the EZ-USB&trade; FX2G3 device
 - Data moves from the LVCMOS subsystem to the SRAM through high-bandwidth DMA